Why Your New Appliance Will Not Be Repaired (Issues / Problems)

 You would think a self-servicing dealer would be a good thing because of control.

-Most of the self-servicing dealers will only fix appliances bought from their store due to overwhelming demand.
+Most self-servicing dealers will only fix appliances bought from their store due to overwhelming demand.

 Why Do I Invest In Service?